marcosdima/godot-fw/docs/WORLD.md

 * Phases are identified by the `UpdatePipeline.Phase` enum, nested in `UpdatePipeline` and defined in `core`.
 Loose numeric identifiers are not allowed.
 * The pipeline keeps the signal of each phase internally in a dictionary whose insertion order defines the execution order.
 Phase order belongs exclusively to the pipeline.
 * `phase_signal(phase)` returns the signal of a phase.
 Phase signals receive no arguments.
-* The pipeline executes a phase and then emits that phase's signal.
+* Executing a phase consists of emitting its phase signal.
 The signal is the mechanism through which modules receive the phase.
 * Modules connect directly to the signals of the phases they need, through the participations they declare.
 See MODULES.md for the connection mechanics.
 * There is no module registration and no `ModuleManager`.
 * `World` and the pipeline do not know which concrete modules exist.